shaik1002/biggitlabbomb/doc/administration/geo/setup/database.md

      [PostgreSQL documentation](https://www.postgresql.org/docs/12/libpq-ssl.html#LIBPQ-SSL-PROTECTION).
      The instructions above are carefully written to ensure protection against both passive eavesdroppers and active "man-in-the-middle" attackers.
+   - Change the `--slot-name` to the name of the replication slot to be used on the **primary** database.
+The script attempts to create the replication slot automatically if it does not exist.
    - If you're repurposing an old site into a Geo **secondary** site, you must add `--force` to the command line.
    - When not in a production machine, you can disable the backup step (if you are certain this is what you want) by adding `--skip-backup`.
+   - If you are using PgBouncer, you need to target the database host directly.
+   - If you are using Patroni on your primary site, you must target the current leader host.
+   - If you are using a load balancer proxy (for example HAProxy) and it is targeting the Patroni leader for the primary, you should target the load balancer proxy instead.

 The replication process is now complete.